e2b-dev/awesome-ai-agents/README.md

 <details>

 ### Description
-- Personal assistant for life: to keep you on top of your calendar, tasks and information.
-Was at Llama event demo
+- Personal assistant for life: to keep you on top of your calendar, tasks and information
+- Currently in a beta version

 </details>